 Academic Planning Documents

 This a list of documents commonly used in advising sessions and/or used by students as needed within the Department for tracking academic planning.
-Students are recommended to use their Academic Requirements Report for official degree progress tracking and planning, but are welcome to use any of these documents for additional support or reference.
+Students are encouraged and advised to use their Academic Requirements Report (under 'Student Center' in Single-Sign-On) for official degree progress tracking and planning, but are welcome to use any of these documents below for additional support or references.

-The Liberal Studies Core Requirements Handout is a full list (or checklist) that includes all required coursework for the Liberal Studies undergraduate program at CSULB.
-The Core Requirements consist of 101-104 units, then by senior year breaks into multiple pathways for graduation completion, with all required courses listed in a checklist format.
-This sheet is used frequently in advising appointments and is generally reflective of a student's Academic Requirements Report (on MyCSULB).
+The Liberal Studies Program Requirements Handout is a full list (or checklist) that includes all required coursework for the Liberal Studies undergraduate program at CSULB.
+The Core Requirements (part A) consists of 101-104 units, and then by senior year breaks into multiple pathways (part B) for graduation completion, with all required courses listed.
+This worksheet is used frequently in advising appointments and is reflective of a student's Academic Requirements Report.

 - Declared / Declaring the Major as of Fall 2020 or Later?
-Refer to the Fall 2020 Liberal Studies Core Requirements Handout (PDF) .
+Refer to the Fall 2023 Liberal Studies Core Requirements Handout (PDF).

 The Liberal Studies Community College Transfer Guide (PDF) is a listing of all accepted course equivalencies from our nearby Community College partners.
 CSULB has pre-arranged agreements for equivalencies and approved substitutions with local Community Colleges, and this document serves as a helpful guide when understanding how coursework will transfer over.
 If you attend(ed) a Community College not listed on this document, it is recommended to follow www.assist.org to find appropriately equivalent coursework.